click on above link to see family group charts for Luke and Mary

 Seven years after his wife, Sophia’s, death Charles married Letitia Bromley, daughter of Nathaniel Warner Bromley, of Badmonsfield Hall.
 This family were non-conformist landowners in Suffolk.
 Sadly Letitia died the following year.
 Charles died in 1845 of carcinoma of the stomach.
 He had been the longest serving minister at the Whiting St Church, Bury St Edmunds and a memorial was placed on his tomb.

-Charles married Sophia Mary Last in May 1808.
+Charles married Sophia Mary Last 3 May 1808.
 Sophia (b.
-1789) was a daughter of Simon and Mary Last of Southwell Park, Suffolk.
+1788-9, d.
+18 OCT 1824, Bury St. Edmunds) was a daughter of Simon and Mary Last of Southwell Park, Suffolk.
 Sophia may have been pregnant when she married as an unnamed child was buried at Whiting St Church and Charles recorded his daughter’s death in the registers.
 Sophia had seven children at 2 yearly intervals.

 There is reference in notes that Sylvia has obtained from one of Edward’s descendants in Australia that a knighthood was granted on Charles by Louis XVIII of France.
 This was never claimed and is thought to have been lost through Emma’s daughter’s fiancée taking the documents on a pretence to finding out whether they could be claimed.
 Sophia died 1Mar 1823, probably with child.